idef1x/docker-owncloud-client/README.md

 * INTERVAL => interval to check for changes
 * HOSTUSER => user on host system so files get written by this user instead of root!

+# Remarks
-NB: if one of those environment variables are not available it won't work!
+* if one of those environment variables are not available it won't work!
-NB2: naming the container (--name) is just for conveniance
+* naming the container (--name) is just for conveniance
+* client will trust any https certificate, so you can use it with self-signed certificates as well so check the certificate of the server URL before yourself!
+* Even when using a .netrc file for authenticating you can still see the credentials in the logs :( Probably has to do that the owncloud commandline is for testing only.